sipec/polylove/backend/email/knowledge.md

 ## Overview

 The email module provides React Email components for sending beautiful, responsive emails from the application.
-We use the React Email for email templates and Resend for delivery.
+We use the React Email for templates and Resend for delivery.

 ## Structure